pumice like light porous foamed material

 Horticultural Pumice | Acme Sand & Gravel

-Pumice is solidified that forms from lava rich in gases.
+Pumice is solidified foam that forms from lava rich in gases.
 It has an intricate network of cavities that creates structure that is 70% porous and absorbs moisture well.
 The porous structure of pumice gives it some unique qualities making it useful for gardening.

 pumice - definition and meaning